pepperpark/gomap/README.md

 - `mail_max_uid`: A message is considered for copy if it matches the date filter and its UID is greater than the stored value (unless `--ignore-state`).
 - `mbox_offsets`: Offset is in bytes from the start of the MBOX file.
 Re-runs continue from that position.
 Use `--ignore-state` or a fresh `--state-file` to start from the beginning.
 - If an MBOX file was truncated or rotated after a run, the stored offset may be invalid—restart with `--ignore-state` or delete the entry.
-- Receive command does not use the state file: single-file mode resumes by skipping existing `UID.eml`; receive mbox mode appends and may duplicate on re-runs unless you constrain with `--since`.
+- Backup command does not use the state file: single-file mode resumes by skipping existing `UID.eml`; backup mbox mode appends and may duplicate on re-runs unless you constrain with `--since`.

 ## License